mat-docs/RTA.Site/docs/devguide/live/index.md

 The _MAT.OCS.RTA.StreamBuffer_ [NuGet Package](../../downloads/nuget.md) (.NET Core) provides an implementation for ingest processes to send data to Redis, and the [protocol](redis.md) is documented for the benefit of ingest pipelines written in other languages.

+## Complications

+The live stream may not originate in the same process that writes data to persistent storage.
+This is likely when integrating with existing infrastucture or using off-the-shelf connectors.

+==diagrams needed==

+This raises several complications:

+_Difficult to synchronize session metadata_
+:   The process writing to persistent storage might have more metadata available
+    than the process creating the live data stream.

+    The client needs to mitigate this by combining metadata from the REST API and WebSocket using some heuristics.

+_Difficult to track how much data has been flushed_
+:   Many storage technologies do not guarantee immediate consistency, and separation between ingest processes can make
+    it nearly impossible to determine when data has been flushed with perfect accuracy.
+If the flush point is not known, there cannot generally be a seamless join between the REST API and WebSocket streaming data.

+    There are strategies that might mitigate this in specific situations &mdash; such as inserting checkpoints or tracking progress based on time &mdash; but in general it is more robust simply to configure the server environment to buffer stream data in Redis for a fixed period based on the known system characteristics.

+    The client needs to mitigate this by merging data where there is an overlap.